angeldollface/angeldollface.github.io/src/pages/blog/2021-08-27-Death-On-The-Beach.markdown

 Together, they walked up the stairs into the house.

 The house was furnished in a minimal fashion.
-Near the entrance there was a couch and a fireplace, nothing aside from that.
+Near the entrance there was a couch and a fireplace, nothing besides.
 The floor was covered in rugs of various patterns, all Persian in origin.
 There was an open kitchen behind the couch and a stairway leading up to the second floor of the house.
 They ascended this stairway with cocked guns.